Aues12/IE-Models-Catalog/README.md

                                                  }
 ```

-`analysis_mode` is also available for `Discount_EOQ`, which prints out internal variables; good for degbugging purposes and for seeing the underlying algorithmic steps.
+`analysis_mode` is also available for `DiscountEOQ`, which prints out internal variables; good for degbugging purposes and for seeing the underlying algorithmic steps.